RNG42/NoitaSeedChanger/README.md

 # NoitaSeedChanger
 This tool forces the game 'Noita' to use any seed you want.

+**Since the latest Noita update, changing seeds with NSC only work if you restart Noita completely.
+The code have to be rewritten to work properly with the latest versions.
+Since there are much simpler alternatives, which work without updating an external tool, NSC can be considered as abandoned.
+Here is an Alternative to change Seeds for future use: https://modworkshop.net/mod/25898**

 **DOWNLOAD:** [https://github.com/RNG42/NoitaSeedChanger/releases/latest](https://github.com/RNG42/NoitaSeedChanger/releases/latest)

 Compatible with the latest Build ( May 20 2020) - STEAM

-**Since the latest Noita update, changing seeds with NSC only work if you restart Noita.
-The code have to be rewritten to work properly with the latest version.
-I'll look into it when i have the time to do so.**

 Beta versions are no longer supported, due to the frequency of updates.
 You are still able to add the needed data yourself if you want.
 See the 'Compatibility' section below.